LSBU banner

 Alessio Corso

-This week’s interview is with Alessio Corso, Head of Division for Mechanical Engineering and Design from the School of Engineering.
+This interview was with Alessio Corso, Head of the Division of Mechanical Engineering and Design in the School of Engineering.
 Alessio works closely with the engineering students in supporting and encouraging them to participate in national competitions that focus on sustainable development in real life scenarios.
 In addition to developing their teamworking skills, they learn to develop innovative engineering solutions that have real world impact.

-Alessio, you’ve been at LSBU quite a while… can you tell us about how it’s changed over the last few years particularly in relation to the importance placed on sustainability and climate issues in the teaching of your students?
+Alessio, you have been at LSBU for quite a while… Can you tell us about how it has changed over the last few years, particularly in relation to the importance placed on sustainability and climate issues in the teaching of your students?

 LSBU has been, and still is, such an exciting place to be involved in.
 I am a very proud LSBU graduate, and there has been so much change since I graduated in 2002.
-We’re blessed to have the incredible new buildings and facilities that we now use for our teaching, research and enterprise work that previously didn’t exist.
+We are blessed to have the incredible new buildings and facilities that we now use for our teaching, research and enterprise work that previously did not exist.
 What strikes me most is that teaching and learning about sustainability and climate issues is now a thread that connects almost every module and year group on our courses.
-It isn’t just a standalone subject, since these issues impact everything that we do as engineers and designers.
-There is a much more unified approach to these subjects across the teaching on our courses which really resonates how enormously important sustainable development and climate change is.
+It is not just a standalone subject, since these issues impact everything that we do as engineers and designers.
+There is a much more unified approach to these subjects across the teaching on our courses which really resonates with how enormously important sustainable development and climate change is.

-In the early stages of their career, students can demonstrate real-world impact through their involvement and engagement in different projects.
-This can be small, personal choices that are made day-to-day, in addition to fully engaging in projects at University that have the potential to influence real change.
-There’s no substitute for being pro-active; our most successful students are not those that measure success by grades alone.
-It’s often those creative individuals who have been brave enough to get thoroughly immersed in learning experiences and opportunities outside of taught curricula.
+In the early stages of their career, students can demonstrate real-world impact through their involvement in, and engagement with, different projects.
+This can be in the form of small, personal choices that are made day-to-day, in addition to their being fully engaged in projects at university that have the potential to influence real change.
+There is no substitute for being pro-active; our most successful students are not those that measure success by grades alone.
+It is often those creative individuals who have been brave enough to get thoroughly immersed in learning experiences and opportunities outside of the taught curricula.

 Your students, with support from you and your colleagues, have had a great deal of success and recognition with their competition entries.
 Tell us about some of the highlights?

-What exciting things can we expect from yourself and the School of Engineering over the next few years?
+What exciting things can we expect from you and the School of Engineering over the next few years?

-We’ll continue to push boundaries through teaching, cutting-edge research and enterprise.
-We have prided ourselves on providing tools, skillsets and mindsets to our students that enable them to develop their own abilities to stand out.
-This will only be strengthened further by our research-driven teaching practices and also by further integration of enterprise competences within our student experience.
-Personally, I have been involved in a very exciting enterprise project with two amazing NHS anaesthetist Doctor’s for the past year, and so I hope that together we’ll be able to share the exciting outcomes of that.
-It’s a project that can potentially save new-born babies lives, so it’s the most meaningful project I’ve ever been involved in.
+We will continue to push boundaries through teaching, cutting-edge research and enterprise.
+We have prided ourselves with providing tools, skillsets and mindsets to our students that enable them to develop their own abilities to stand out.
+This approach will only be strengthened further by our research-driven teaching practices and also by further integration of enterprise competences into our students’ experience.
+Personally, I have been involved in a very exciting enterprise project with two amazing NHS anaesthetist doctors in the past year, and so I hope that, together, we will be able to share the exciting outcomes of that.
+It is a project that can potentially save the lives of new-born babies.
+So, it is the most meaningful project I have ever been involved in.

 What are your hopes for the conference, and more importantly, your hopes for the future when it comes to climate action and sustainability?

 My hopes for the conference are to be part of a movement of like-minded, caring individuals.
-I’m looking forward to sharing our students’ project success stories, and I hope that those case studies will inspire further thoughts and ideas on how human creativity can solve some of the global challenges we face.
-My wish is to engage in meaningful and pragmatic actions as a result of meeting the diverse range of people at the conference.
+I am looking forward to sharing our students’ project success stories, and I hope that those case studies will inspire further thoughts and ideas on how human creativity can solve some of the global challenges we face.
+My wish is to engage in meaningful and pragmatic actions as a result of meeting the diverse range of people who will be at the conference.
 I look forward to meeting everyone there!

-Alessio will be delivering his session on the conference day devoted to ‘Climate’ taking place on 22nd June.
+Alessio’s session was on the conference day devoted to ‘Climate’, on 22nd June 2020.